siruiii/Interactive-Lab-Hub/Final Project/README.md

 ### Parts Needed
 - Raspberry Pi
-- Proximity Sensor
-- Thermal Printer
+- External Monitor
-- Web Camera with Microphone
+- USB Camera with Microphone
 - Physical Capsules / Fortune Cookie Holders
 - Printed Unique QR Codes
+- Phones (Scanning the QR Codes)

 ## Functioning Project
 ### 1. Wiring Set-up
 The proximity sensor was connected to the Raspberry Pi using a Qwiic cable.
 The web camera and thermal printer are both connected directly via USB interfaces.
 The USB connection serves two purposes: it supplies power to each device and enables digital data communication.
 This setup ensured stable integration of all peripherals with minimal wiring complexity.

 ### 2. Major Components
+#### Fortune Cookie Quotes
+We designed and conducted a survey gathering the quotes/messages from Cornell Tech Community.
+We sent it through the WhatsApp and Slack Channels:

+The survey we sent out: https://docs.google.com/forms/d/e/1FAIpQLScC0TNDbWO2k46hP5G_KslvqWoStc4n5jWPhtOBe9JrEsa58w/viewform?usp=header

+The quotes we gathered: https://docs.google.com/spreadsheets/d/1ByaXTgVIr-SSIR2pKf4Vdzvb2Sr2KhHNCAHfORQeKEk/edit?resourcekey=&gid=2030077382#gid=2030077382

 #### Fortune Cookie Capsule
 Each cookie contains a unique QR Code generated randomly by using the website (https://randomqr.com/)